Jonas1312/knowledge-base/base/science-tech-maths/maths/probabilities-statistics/prob-stats/probabilities.md

 ## Percentile

+The n-th percentile of a set of scores is a value that has n% of scores falling below it.

-Having a 25% percentile means that 25% of the data is below that value.
+The 25th percentile is the value for which 25% of the data is below that value.

 ## Variance, SD, Covariance and Correlation